kth-social-robotics/multisensoryprocessing/README.md

 Processors:
 -Feature vector: gathers data from mocap_gaze processor and nlp processor and creates feature -Mocap Gaze: gathers streams from mocap and tobii and aligns the data
--NLP: gathers data from ASR and parses with syntaxnet
+-NLP: gathers data from ASR and parses with syntaxnet or with predetermined grammar

 Pre-Processors:
 -Mocap: gathers data from mocap stream and creates rigid bodies